snat-s/d2l_tinygrad/README.md

 ![anime waifu studying lol](./assets/anime_40.jpeg)

 This are basically my notes on d2l.
-I wanted to use tinygrad to challenge myself and learn it.
-There is basically no information from tinygrad online because it is not a super popular framework.
-That is why I decided to use it.
+I wanted to use tinygrad to challenge myself and learn a new framework.

 # Currently Implemented